kyma-project/istio/docs/contributor/04-10-technical-design.md

 Global mTLS PeerAuthentication is tightly coupled with the Istio installation.
 Therefore, it should be reconciled by the operator.

 ##### Kyma Gateway
-Kyma Gateway is moved to the API Gateway, as it is a default gateway we want to provide, and its responsibilities are more closely connected to API Gateway than to Istio.
+Kyma Gateway is moved to the API Gateway, as it is a default gateway we provide, and its responsibilities are more closely connected to API Gateway than to Istio.
 Since API Gateway is already dependent on Istio, we do not add any additional dependency by moving it.

 #### Certificate resources